-I love olive oil, and I consume a large amount of it every year.
+I love olive oil, and I consume a large amount of it every year so I always make sure to use the best olive oil brands.

 Olive oil is essentially a fruit juice!